-Key Terms.
 Two key terms-contestant and contestee-are integral to understanding the FCEA.
 The contestant is the candidate who brings the complaint (2 U.S.C. §381(3)).
 The contestee is the responding candidate, typically the state-certified winner (2 U.S.C. §381(4)).

-Filing a Contest.
-Contests must be filed with the Clerk of the House within 30 days after the relevant state election authority (e.g., the secretary of state or a canvassing board) has declared the results, and must state "with particularity" the grounds for contesting the election (2 U.S.C §382).
-The FCEA specifies various requirements for the contents of the notice to contest and the service of notice on the contestee.
-The contestee has 30 days to respond, although failure to respond "shall not be deemed an admission of the truth" of the contest claims by the contestee (2 U.S.C. §381(5)).
-Even before providing a written answer, a contestee could raise several defenses to the contest, for example, that the contestant lacks standing to bring a contest under the act (3 U.S.C. §383).
+Contests must be filed with the Clerk of the House within 30 days after the relevant state election authority (e.g., the secretary of state or a canvassing board) has declared the results, and must "state with particularity the grounds" for contesting the election (2 U.S.C §382(b)).
+The FCEA specifies five permissible methods of service of process and requires that proof of service be made promptly to the Clerk of the House.
+(2 U.S.C §382(c)).
+The contestee has 30 days to respond, although failure to respond "shall not be deemed an admission of the truth" of the contest claims by the contestee (2 U.S.C. §385).
+Even before providing a written answer, a contestee could raise several defenses to the contest, for example, that the contestant lacks standing to bring a contest under the act (3 U.S.C. §383(b)).